Nemeas/100-days-of-code/log.md

 **Today's progress**: Created a new alpha-version!

 **Thoughts**: I hope everything works perfect!!
 Then I'll be able to just push this alpha to beta!

+### Day 30: 16.08.2018
+**Today's progress**: Fixing bugs

+**Thoughts**: There is a reason that we have alpha before beta before release!..
+Turns out only I can login, and only with my dev-account...
+I have no idea what's going on...